IJSComplexMatter/dtmm/doc/quickstart.rst

 .. note ::

-   If you do not care about the reflections from the input and output surfaces you are advised to set the index matching medium by specifying *nin* and *nout* arguments to the effective refractive index of the medium.
+   If you want to eliminate the reflections from the input and output surfaces you have to set the index matching medium by specifying *nin* and *nout* arguments to the effective refractive index of the medium.
 By default input and output fields are assumed to be propagating in *nin = nout = 1.*.
 See :ref:`Tutorial` for details on reflections and interference.

 Multiple rays